sixgweb/oc-plugin-documentation/docs/attributize/installation.md

 ## Marketplace

-Add the plugin to your project via the [OctoberCMS Market Place](https://octobercms.com/plugin/sixgweb-attributize).
+Add the plugin to your project via the [OctoberCMS Marketplace](https://octobercms.com/plugin/sixgweb-attributize).

 ### Command Line